 The new settlements then needed irrigation ditches to enable the building of flour and oil mills amongst other infrastructures.
 The water mills are part of the network of hydraulic systems in the Lecrín Valley.
 This fact shows us that they date from the Middle Ages.
 An important part of everyday life, the flour and olive mills were also the source of other trades and crafts.
 The list of different mills once in working order in each of the Valley villages is too long to add here.
 Unfortunately, few have been conserved.

-The Olive Mill and its Museum in Nigüelas
+Visit and Old Olive Mill and its Museum in Nigüelas

 Because so many mills are now in ruins, the Almazara de Las Laerillas in Nigüelas is unique.
 This Almazara is one of the best examples of late 15th century oil presses that still keeps its structure and machinery.
 They probably built this structure over the remains of an earlier Islamic mill, possibly dating from the 13th century.
 One of the seven oil mills that existed in Nigüelas in the mid-19th century, the Almazara’s main function was the production of olive oil.